SystemRDL/PeakRDL-regblock-vhdl/docs/api.rst

 If you are not using the `PeakRDL command-line tool <https://peakrdl.readthedocs.io>`_, you can still generate regblocks programmatically using the exporter API:

-.. autoclass:: peakrdl_regblock.RegblockExporter
+.. autoclass:: peakrdl_regblock_vhdl.RegblockExporter
     :members:

 Example
 -------
-Below is a simple example that demonstrates how to generate a SystemVerilog implementation from SystemRDL source.
+Below is a simple example that demonstrates how to generate a VHDL implementation from SystemRDL source.

 .. code-block:: python
     :emphasize-lines: 2-4, 29-33

     from systemrdl import RDLCompiler, RDLCompileError
-    from peakrdl_regblock import RegblockExporter
+    from peakrdl_regblock_vhdl import RegblockExporter
-    from peakrdl_regblock.cpuif.axi4lite import AXI4Lite_Cpuif
+    from peakrdl_regblock_vhdl.cpuif.axi4lite import AXI4Lite_Cpuif
-    from peakrdl_regblock.udps import ALL_UDPS
+    from peakrdl_regblock_vhdl.udps import ALL_UDPS

     input_files = [
         "PATH/TO/my_register_block.rdl"